andkret/Cookbook/BasicSkills.md

 ### Why is agile so important?

-Historically development is practiced as a hard defined process.
+Historically, development is practiced as an explicitly defined process.
 You think of something, specify it, have it developed and then built in mass production.